Bhojpuri cinema

-Bhojpuri cinema is an Indian film industry of Bhojpuri-language motion pictures.
-It is based in western Bihar and eastern Uttar Pradesh with major production centres in Lucknow and Patna.
+Bhojpuri cinema is the segment of Indian cinema dedicated to the production of motion pictures in the Bhojpuri language widely spoken in Bihar and eastern Uttar Pradesh.
+Bhojpuri cinema has grown in recent years.
+Bhojpuri cinema also caters to second and third generation emigrants who still speak the language in Guyana, Trinidad and Tobago, Suriname, Fiji, Mauritius and South Africa.
+With a limited presence in mass media, Bhojpuri cinema acts as a primary vehicle for cultural expression and self-assertion for its people.
+Its audience is not limited to its home region and the international diaspora; it also includes a large population of migrant laborers from the region who live in other Indian states.

-Bhojpuri cinema is a major part of Bihari cinema.
-The first Bhojpuri talkie film, Ganga Maiyya Tohe Piyari Chadhaibo, was released in 1963 by Vishwanath Shahabadi.
+The first Bhojpuri talkie film, Ganga Maiyya Tohe Piyari Chadhaibo, was released in 1963 by Bishwanath Prasad Shahabadi and Nazir Hussain.
 The 1980s saw the release of many notable as well as run-of-the-mill Bhojpuri films like Bitia Bhail Sayan, Chandwa ke take Chakor, Hamar Bhauji, Ganga Kinare Mora Gaon and Sampoorna Tirth Yatra.

-Bhojpuri cinema has grown in recent years.
-The Bhojpuri film industry is now a 2000 crore industry.
-Bhojpuri cinema also caters to second and third generation emigrants who still speak the language, in Guyana, Trinidad and Tobago, Suriname, Fiji, Mauritius, and South Africa.
+Bhojpuri Cinema is often in news for its vulgar and obscene contents.

 Overview

 Bhojpuri originates in Western Bihar and Eastern Uttar Pradesh in East India.
-Speakers of it and its creoles are found in many parts of the world, including the United States, the United Kingdom, Fiji, Guyana, Mauritius, South Africa, Suriname, and Trinidad and Tobago, and The Netherlands.
-During the late 1800s and early 1900s, many colonizers faced labor shortages due to the abolition of slavery; thus, they imported many Indians, many from Bhojpuri-speaking regions, as indentured servants to labor on plantations.
-Today, some 200 million people in the Caribbean, Oceania, and North America who speak Bhojpuri as a native or second language.
+Speakers of it and its creoles are found in many parts of the world, including the United States, the United Kingdom, Fiji, Guyana, Mauritius, South Africa, Suriname, and Trinidad and Tobago, and Netherlands.
+During the late 1800s and early 1900s, many colonizers faced labour shortages due to the abolition of slavery; thus, they imported many Indians, many from Bhojpuri-speaking regions, as indentured servants to labor on plantations.
+Today, millions of people in the Caribbean, Oceania, and North America speak Bhojpuri as a native or second language.

 History

+Initial period (1962–1967)

-In the 1960s, the first president of India, Rajendra Prasad, who hailed from Bihar, met Bollywood actor Nazir Hussain and asked him to make a movie in Bhojpuri, which eventually led to the release of the first Bhojpuri film in 1963.
-Bhojpuri cinema's history begins with the well-received film Ganga Maiyya Tohe Piyari Chadhaibo ("Mother Ganges, I will offer you a yellow sari"), which was produced by Biswanath Prasad Shahabadi under the banner of Nirmal Pictures and directed by Kundan Kumar.
+In the 1960s, the first president of India, Rajendra Prasad, who hailed from Bihar, met Bollywood actor Nazir Hussain and asked him to make a film in Bhojpuri, which eventually led to the release of the first Bhojpuri film in 1963.
+Bhojpuri cinema's history begins with the well-received film Ganga Maiyya Tohe Piyari Chadhaibo ("Mother Ganges, I will offer you a yellow sari"), which was produced by Biswanath Prasad Shahabadi and his partner Jai Narayan Lal under the banner of Nirmal Pictures and directed by Kundan Kumar.
+The production of the movie was also motivated by a fact that mainstream Hindi cinema seldom depicted the culture and stories of the Purvanchal region (eastern Uttar Pradesh and Bihar).

 Throughout the following decades, films were produced in fits and starts.
 Bidesiya ("Foreigner", 1963, directed by S. N. Tripathi) and Ganga ("Ganges", 1965, directed by Kundan Kumar) were profitable and popular, but in general Bhojpuri films were not commonly produced in the 1960s and 1970s.
+Between 1962 and 1967, 19 Bhojpuri were made.

+Decline (1967–1976)

+In this period, only two Bhojpuri films released, namely Vidhana Naach Nachawe (1968) and Dher Chaalaki Jin Kara (1971).